 Decompression isn’t appropriate for everyone, and any honest provider will tell you that upfront.
 You’re not a candidate if you’re pregnant, have severe osteoporosis, or have had spinal fusion surgery in the area being treated.
 The forces involved could cause harm in those situations.

 If you have a tumor, fracture, or infection in your spine, decompression is off the table entirely.
-Same goes for severe nerve damage or advanced cases where conservative care has clearly failed and surgery is the next logical step.
+Same goes for severe nerve damage or advanced cases where conservative care has clearly run its course and surgery is the appropriate next step.

-Age alone doesn’t disqualify you—we’ve treated patients in their 70s successfully—but your overall bone health and spinal stability matter.
-Dr. Gentile will review imaging and your medical history before recommending decompression.
-If it’s not the right approach, he’ll tell you that directly rather than sell you on something that won’t help.
+Age alone doesn’t disqualify you – we’ve treated patients in their 70s successfully – but overall bone health and spinal stability matter.
+Dr. Gentile reviews imaging and medical history before recommending decompression.
+If it’s not the right approach, he’ll tell you directly and explain what is.

-Some people feel relief after the first few sessions.
+Some patients feel relief after the first few sessions.
 Others take a couple of weeks to notice significant change.
-It depends on how long you’ve had the problem, the severity of the disc damage, and how your body responds to treatment.
+We reassess regularly and adjust the protocol based on how you’re progressing.

 The goal isn’t just short-term pain relief.
-We’re trying to create lasting structural change—getting that disc material to retract, reducing inflammation around the nerve, and restoring normal movement patterns.
-That requires consistency.
+We’re working toward lasting structural change – getting disc material to retract, reducing inflammation around the nerve, and restoring normal movement patterns.
+That requires consistency on your end as well as ours.

-Decompression often works best when combined with other treatments.
-At our practice, we pair it with chiropractic adjustments, corrective exercises, and sometimes soft tissue work like Active Release Technique.
-Decompression reduces the pressure on the disc, adjustments restore proper joint alignment, and exercises retrain your movement patterns so the problem doesn’t come right back.
+Decompression consistently produces its best results when combined with other treatments.
+At our practice, we pair it with chiropractic adjustments, corrective exercises, and when indicated, soft tissue work like Active Release Technique.
+Decompression reduces pressure on the disc, adjustments restore proper joint alignment, and exercises retrain your movement patterns so the problem doesn’t come right back.

 The Real Question: Is It Worth Trying?

-If you’re living with daily pain that limits what you can do—whether that’s playing with your kids, working without constant discomfort, or just getting through the day without wincing every time you bend over—decompression is worth exploring.
+If you’re living with daily pain that limits what you can do – whether that’s playing with your kids, working without constant discomfort, or just getting through the day without wincing every time you bend over – decompression is worth a serious look.

 It’s non-invasive, has minimal risk, and doesn’t burn any bridges.
-If it doesn’t work, you still have other options.
-But for many patients dealing with sciatica, herniated discs, or chronic low back pain that hasn’t responded to other treatments, decompression offers real relief without the downtime and risks of surgery.
+For patients dealing with sciatica, herniated discs, or chronic low back pain that hasn’t responded to other treatments, decompression delivers real, lasting relief without the downtime and risks of surgery.

-The catch is that you need an accurate diagnosis first.
-Not all back pain comes from discs, and decompression won’t help if the problem is muscular, ligament-related, or caused by something like a hip issue referring pain to your back.
-That’s where a thorough evaluation comes in.
+The key is an accurate diagnosis first.
+Not all back pain comes from discs, and decompression won’t help if the problem is muscular, ligament-related, or caused by something like a hip issue referring pain into your back.
+That’s exactly what the evaluation is designed to sort out.

 Dr. Gentile has treated thousands of patients with disc-related pain over his 20+ years in practice.
-He’s not interested in putting you on a treatment plan that doesn’t fit your condition.
-If decompression makes sense, he’ll explain why.
+If decompression makes sense for your situation, he’ll explain why.
 If it doesn’t, he’ll tell you what does.

 FAQs